ebi-gene-expression-group/atlas-package/README.md

-# Template for Expression Atlas and Single Cell Atlas ES packages
+# Template for Gene Expression Atlas and Single Cell Expression Atlas NPM packages

 ## Instructions

 ***Be sure to be running [npm@4.0.0 or greater to use appropriately the script `prepublishOnly` in `package.json`](https://github.com/npm/npm/issues/10074).
 You might want to use Node.js 7 or greater.***

 ### Clone this repository